RAF Perton

-RAF Perton is a former Royal Air Force Relief Landing Ground (RLG) located in Perton, Staffordshire, England.
+Royal Air Force Perton, or more simply RAF Perton, is a former Royal Air Force Relief Landing Ground (RLG) located in Perton, Staffordshire, England.
 It is 3 mi north west of Wolverhampton and 10 mi north east of Bridgnorth.

 It was open between 1941 and 1946 and was built on the site of a former First World War airfield.
 The village of Perton now occupies the site of the former airfield.

 History

-The site was first used by No 38 Squadron between 1916 and 1918.
+The site was first used by No 38 Squadron of the Royal Flying Corps (later Royal Air Force) between 1916 and 1918.
 It was abandoned after the First World War but was used sporadically for non-military flying (usually air displays).
 Shortly after the outbreak of the Second World War the construction of the airfield began in the typical triangular pattern with three runways (two of 1,100 yards and one of 1,400 yards) using ash from Lower Gornal and stone from Oldbury with the intention of Perton becoming a fighter station which is evident by the number of fighter pen dispersals situated around the perimeter track.
 However Perton instead became a relief landing ground for use by other airfields most notably RAF Wheaton Aston when No. 21 (P)AFU was established there.

 The following units were based at RAF Perton at some point: